Lead Generation10 min read

 Finding Business Email Addresses

 You've identified the perfect prospect.
 You know their name, company, and why you want to reach them.
 Now you need their email address.
-Here are eight proven methods to find business email addresses—plus why building inbound authority often works better than cold emailing.
+Here are nine proven methods to find business email addresses—including AI-powered techniques new in 2026—plus why building inbound authority often works better than cold emailing.

 Key Takeaways